canida-software/terraform-ecs-fargate-spot-quickstart/README.md

-# Deploy your dockerized application to AWS ECS in 10 minutes using Terraform
+# Deploy your containerized application to AWS ECS in 10 minutes using Terraform
-This quickstart guide helps you to quickly run your application on AWS.
-For startups/smaller projects the setup is production ready.
+This quickstart guide helps you to quickly run a containerized application on AWS.
+For startups/smaller projects the setup is production ready and easily extensible to fit more advanced needs.
 All the required resources can be created in a single command by using Terraform.
 The final setup is depicted below.

 <p align="center">
 <img src="https://github.com/canida-software/terraform-ecs-fargate-spot-quickstart/raw/main/images/overview.jpg" width="60%">